Geethree/geethree.github.io/resume/markdown/gspencer_eng.md

 	Oversaw a multi-disciplinary team of 15 - from hardware to software engineers, and biologists to product specialists - to develop a high-resolution/high-throughput 3D medical imaging system.

-    * Lead a team of software engineers to develop a system capable of ingesting 24GB/s of imagery
+    * Lead a team of software engineers in designing, developing and implementing a system capable of ingesting 24GB/s of imagery
+	  * Redesigned the original storage pipeline from a massive bare metal Ceph deployment to a cloud native objectstore backeend that reached a max size of 3.8PB
     * Merged a facility with the AWS cloud by executing a build out with 40Gbps of leased fiber from AWS(us-west-2) into downtown SF
-	* Engineering project management from ideation to on-going maintenance
-	* Implemented Agile methodologies for both hardware and software products
+      * Lead the effort for 3Scan to become officially recognized by ARIN
+      * Acquire publically addressable /24 block of IPv4 space
+      * Owned and operated BGP routing systems with two ISPs and AWS to route imagery into S3

 10/2018 - 9/2019
 :   **[The Folly] - Electrical and Lighting lead**